 We have audited the financial statements of South Downs National Park Authority (the 'Authority') for the year ended 31 March 2020 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
-The notes to the financial statements include the Notes to the Comprehensive Income and Expenditure Statement, the Notes to the Movement in Reserves Statement, Other Notes to the Core Statements, and the Accounting Policies.
+The notes to the financial statements include the EFA, Notes to the Core Statements, and Policies and Judgements.
 The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20.